 What is acupuncture?

-Acupuncture consists of inserting thin needles into specific points in the body in order to re-establish energetic balance.
+Acupuncture consists of inserting thin needles into specific points in the body in order to re-establish blood circulation et physiological balance.
 The needles stimulate the neurological, endocrine and immune systems to induce a physiological and energetic response, aiming to re-establish health and to relieve pain.
 Acupuncture can be used in a preventive or curative manner and is a recognized treatment for a number of acute or chronic illnesses.